In the News

 by Nancy Casey

-Nancy Casey has lived in Latah County for many years.
-She has taught writing classes at the Recovery Center and will return again in the spring of 2018.
+Nancy Casey has lived in Latah County for many years and taught writing at the Recovery Center.
 You can find more of her work here.
-If you would like her help with a writing project—resumes, letters, stories novels—email latahrecoverycenter@gmail.com for more information.
+If you would like her help with a writing project of any kind—resumes, letters, stories novels—email latahrecoverycenter@gmail.com for more information.

 Alcoholics Anonymous Every day, noon